giantswarm/docs/src/content/basics/kubernetes-on-giant-swarm/index.md

 Similarly, some parts of the DNS, Ingress Controller, and Calico setups are visible to you inside your cluster.
 To ensure that your cluster runs without problems, please refrain from manipulating the `kube-system` namespace as well as the pods and other resources running in them if they are not documented.

+We customize the audit policy file to eliminate rules which are both low-risk and produce a high volume of log entries.
+For full details, check the manifest `audit-policy.yaml` in the repository [giantswarm/k8scloudconfig](https://github.com/giantswarm/k8scloudconfig) under `v_X_Y_Z/files/policies`.

 ### Specifics on AWS

 On AWS all resources (besides minor resources on S3 and KMS) pertaining to a cluster carry the two following tags: